20tab/talos/README.md

 ```
 ## 🗒️ Arguments

-The following arguments can be append to docker and shell commands
+The following arguments can be appended to the Docker and shell commands

 #### User id
 `--uid=$UID`